MillionConcepts/quickseries/README.md

 improvements ranging from ~3x (simple functions, no fiddling around with parameters) to ~100x (complicated functions, some parameter tuning).

-`quickseries` is in alpha; bug reports are appreciated.
+`quickseries` is in beta; bug reports are appreciated.

 Install from source using `pip install .`.
 Dependencies are also described in a Conda `environment.yml` file.